dee2604/perfScout/README.md

 - The crash listener will be called for **any uncaught exception** in the host app, any library, or PerfScout itself.
 - It does **not** catch exceptions that are handled by try/catch.
 - It does **not** prevent the app from crashing; the process will still terminate after your callback.
-- PerfScout will **chain to any previous uncaught exception handler** (such as Crashlytics, Sentry, or the system default), so it will not interfere with other crash reporting tools.

 | Scenario                        | Will PerfScout crash listener be called? |
 |----------------------------------|:---------------------------------------:|